railsuser2014/openobject-doc-book-en/source/book/2/2_4_Leads/2_4_Leads.rst

    *Converting a lead into a sales opportunity*

 Some companies have more advanced processes for the qualification of a lead.
-They pass through several steps, auch as first call, renewing contact, waiting for a verbal agreement.
+They pass through several steps, such as first call, renewing contact, waiting for a verbal agreement.
 You can then use the field :guilabel:`Step` that is found up to the right of the lead definition.
 To move it automatically through the next step, you can use the button that looks like a right arrow.